skydoves/PowerSpinner/README.md

 });
 ```

-### Select an item by an index
+### Select an Item by an Index
-We can select an item manually or initially using the below method.<br>
+You can select an item manually/initially with the method below:<br>
-This method must be invoked after the `setItems` is called.

 ```kotlin
 powerSpinnerView.selectItemByIndex(4)
 ```

+> Note: `selectItemByIndex` must be invoked after setting items with the `setItems` method.

-### Store and restore a selected position
+### Store and Restore a selected Position

-We can store and restore the selected position in the past automatically.<br>
+You can store and restore the selected position automatically and it will be re-selected automatically when the `PowerSpinnerView` is inflated with the property below:
-If we select an item, the position that we selected will be selected again automatically on the next inflation.<br>
-Just use the below method or attribute.

 ```kotlin
 powerSpinnerView.preferenceName = "country"
 ```

-Or we can set it using attribute in XML layout.
+You can also set the property above with the attribute below in your XML layout:

 ```gradle
 app:spinner_preference_name="country"
 ```

-We can remove the stored position data on an item or clear all of the data on your application.
+You can remove or clear the stored position data with the methods below:

 ```kotlin
 spinnerView.removePersistedData("country")